Article: Meet the Maker: Sow Song

 Can you walk me through the process of creating a piece from start to finish?

-All custom orders start with a conversation.
-During a consultation Tia will get an idea of the intention behind a piece from the client, shapes, colours, and a rough concept starts to take shape.
-She then gets to work drawing a few design options on her iPad.
 Once the final design is settled on, there are two methods Tia uses to create her jewellery.
 One is wax carving, where specialized wax is first sculpted into the shapes of rings, bracelets, or pendants.
 That wax shape then gets placed in a vessel and covered in a plaster like material.
 The vessel is super-heated, melting away the wax and leaving a hollow mould of the design.
 Molten metal is then poured into the empty space to create the final piece.
 Once it’s un-moulded, the metal is filed, sanded and polished.
 The second is the wire or sheet method.
 With this style, Tia builds pieces from wire or sheet metal to create solid forms.
-This process involves cutting intricate shapes from sterling silver, bending and folding for shape, adding texture with hammers, and polishing to create the final product.
+This process involves cutting intricate shapes from various materials, bending and folding for shape, adding texture with hammers, and polishing to create the final product.

 What’s your favourite part of the process?

-Right now, Tia’s favourite part is the collaborative and creative experience of the consultations with her prospective clients.
+Right now, Tia’s favourite part is the collaborative and creative experience of the consultations with prospective clients.

-“If somebody comes up to me and has their heirloom gold from their grandmother or their mother, or someone who’s passed away that's really dear to them.
+“If somebody comes up to me and has heirloom gold from their grandmother or their mother, or someone who’s passed away that's really dear to them.
 I love the process of being able to work with them and make something that was their parents or grandparents, and turning it into something of their own that is super meaningful.”

 Connection is a through line for Sow Song.
 Her favourite projects are those that bring loved ones closer together.
 Whether it’s a memorial piece, or an engagement ring, it brings her joy to be able to help in a way.